zrg-team/NoLLMChat/README.md

 The architecture of the application is designed to efficiently handle different tasks by dividing them into separate threads.
 This ensures smooth operation and responsiveness of the UI while managing complex processes in the background.

 * Main Thread: Handles the UI application logic, ensuring a responsive user interface.
-* Database Worker Thread: Manages database operations using TypeORM and Sqlite WASM.
+* Database Worker Thread: Manages database operations using TypeORM and PgLite.
 This thread is responsible for data storage and retrieval without blocking the main UI thread.
 * LLM Thread: Dedicated to handling large language model processes using WebLLM and Langchain.
 This thread manages AI computations and interactions.
 * Embedding Thread: Focuses on handling the vector database and embedding models.
 It processes and manages embeddings for efficient data retrieval and manipulation.